 Despite the strong decline seen in the "other products" category, demand for other oil products remained healthy in April.
 On the back of healthy manufacturing, mining and agricultural activity, diesel saw y-o-y growth of 0.2 mb/d, up from a y-o-y increase of 20 tb/d in March.
 Naphtha improved by 30 tb/d y-o-y growth in April, compared with almost zero growth in March.
 Healthy mobility and improved air travel activity supported gasoline and jet/ kerosene growth of around 20 tb/d y-o-y for each.
-Similarly, residual fuels saw 20 tb/d v-o-v growth, up from no v-o-v growth in March.
+Similarly, residual fuels saw 20 tb/d y-o-y growth, up from no y-o-y growth in March.